enze-chen/mi-book-2021/_sources/week_2/08/proposals.md

 What actually goes into the body of a proposal?
 The bullets we list below might not apply to every proposal, but we try to include the salient features in a sensible order:
 - What is the scientific problem you're trying to address and why is it significant?
 - What are you proposing to do?
-    - Typically this has novelty to it, but don't worry about it for this proposal.
+Describe the sequence of steps.
-    - Typically this also has a timeline consideration (i.e., is what you're proposing feasible for the funding period?), but we only have two weeks, lol.
-So you can dream a little bigger. 🙂
+    - Typically this also has a timeline consideration (i.e., is what you're proposing feasible for the funding period?), which for our case is two weeks, but don't be afraid to dream big. 🌈
     - Note: As this is only a _proposal_, you only have to write what you're _planning to accomplish_, even if you're not sure of all the nitty-gritty details at this stage.
 - Why are you the right person for this job?
     - Typically this includes previous experience, particularly publications.
-    But that's not really relevant here, so feel to free to list previous courses, previous experiences, things you've learned in this module so far, and/or why this problem is so important to _you_.
+    But that's not really relevant here, so feel to free to list previous courses, previous experiences, things you've learned in this module so far, etc.
 - What is the metric for success?
     - For example, is there a material that's commonly used today whose performance you're trying to exceed?
 - What will be the impact of this work on science/society?
-Just to hammer the message home, and it can reiterate elements of the introduction.
+Just to hammer the message home, and it can reiterate elements of the introductory sentence(s).

 ### Figures

 Generally speaking, it is helpful to include a figure in the proposal; in some cases, you even _need one_ if you want to have a shot of winning.
-We encourage you to try and find a suitable figure that illustrates some idea in your proposal.
+We encourage you to **try to include a figure** that illustrates some idea in your proposal.
-This could be:
+This figure could be:
-- A figure you generated regarding some data you found (e.g., what we practiced in week 1).
+- A data figure you generated regarding some data you found (e.g., what we practiced in week 1).
-- A figure describing the steps you're taking (e.g., with boxes and arrows).
+- A methods figure describing the steps you're taking (e.g., with boxes and arrows).
-- A figure/illustration of something cool made by someone else, which we'll allow for this assignment as long as it's properly cited.
+- A figure/illustration of something relevant made by someone else, which we'll allow for this assignment as long as it's properly cited.

+If you include a figure, please don't forget to _include a short caption_!

 (h2:08:references)=
 ## References

-We ask that you include **at least one citation** in your proposal.
+We ask that you include **at least two citations** in your proposal.
+The citations can be about the particular application/impact of dielectrics, the underlying science, the ML/DS methods you're using, etc.
 This gives you practice searching for relevant literature (see {doc}`../../week_1/03/reading_papers`), building your ideas off of others, and giving proper attributions.
 There are several papers in [the Google Drive](https://drive.google.com/drive/folders/1FuZJyp1yWqoMXNs0_1s8LtSzPUwC5CpM?usp=sharing) and you can refer to the week 1 pages (like {doc}`../../week_1/02/databases`) for how to format your references.